-- 1. Any incidents of Legionnaire's disease need to be reported to the Centre Manager using BF adventure incident reporting system immediately

-- 2. This will then reported using the RIDDOR system to the local authority with 48 hours
+- 1. Any incidents of Legionnaire's disease need to be reported to the Centre Manager using BF adventure incident reporting system immediately - 2.
+This will then be reported using the RIDDOR system to the local authority with 48 hours

-- Reviewed by: Tony Baker

-- Date: January 2020

-- Policy Owner Tony Baker

-- Review Date: January 2021
+Date: January 2021